 It's important to ensure that your business is lean and efficient, particularly when economic conditions are difficult.

-Even this early on in your business, you may be able to reduce your business costs, just by considering whether:
+Even this early on in your business, you may have options to reduce your business costs by considering whether:

 - any element of your business product or service can be removed